 For new translations, we issue a letter of permission to translate specifying the name(s) of the measure(s) that can be translated and into which language(s).
 The permission to translate is valid for six months and can be renewed.
 We will also provide item definitions and other documentation to facilitate accurate translation.

-The FACIT Translation Methodology (see Eremenco et al, 2005) has been adopted by PROMIS, Neuro-QoL™ and NIH Toolbox PRO® measures.
+The FACIT Translation Methodology (see Eremenco et al, 2005) has been adopted by PROMIS, Neuro-QoL™ and NIH Toolbox® patient-reported outcome (PRO) measures.
 It consists of an iterative process of forward and back-translation, multiple reviews, harmonization across languages, and cognitive debriefing with a sample of the target population.
 Another important aspect to consider is that the approach to translation is universal, which means we aim for language versions that are appropriate for more than one country, rather than country-specific versions of each language.
-The vendor or group in charge in charge of the translation will need to comply with those directives even if they are used to a different methodology.
-A description of consensus-based best practices in translation methods is available (see Eremenco et al, 2018 for PRO measures and McKown et al, 2020 for observer-reported outcome, clinician-reported outcome, and performance outcome measures).
+The vendor or group in charge of the translation will need to comply with those directives even if they are used to a different methodology.
+Descriptions of consensus-based best practices in translation methods are available (see Eremenco et al, 2018 for PRO measures and McKown et al, 2020 for observer-reported outcome, clinician-reported outcome, and performance outcome measures).

 For new translations, we conduct a quality review of each translation and verify harmonization across languages for a fee (please see Fees section below).
 The review focuses on verifying consistency in the translation of similar items within the item bank, consistency with previous translations, harmonization with other languages, and whether the documentation of the decision making process is complete.
 This includes reviewing the cognitive debriefing report.

 New translations can be conducted by professional translators or by a group of researchers who are native speakers of the target language and have translation expertise.
 Regardless of who performs the translation, the methodology, the expectations for documenting the various steps of the translation, and the quality and approval review process are the same.